Reslient by Design

 Failure Mode Analysis (FMA)

-Proactive Failure Identification
+Proactive Identification

-• Recognize potential weaknesses before they cause outages.
+• Recognize potential weaknesses before outages occur

-• Tools like checklists, incident post-mortems, and dependency mapping can help.
+• Use checklists, post-mortems, and dependency mapping

-• Identify high-impact risks and allocate resources efficiently.
+• Identify high-impact risks and allocate resources efficiently

-• Distinguish between low-probability/high-impact events and daily minor failures.
+• Distinguish between rare/high-impact and frequent/low-impact failures

-Impact Mitigation
+Effective Mitigation

-• Document potential risks to guide quick resolution.
+• Document potential risks to guide resolution

 Single Points of Failure (SPOFs)

-• Redundancy: Duplicate components or services.
+• Redundancy: Duplicate critical components or services

-• Failover Mechanisms: Seamlessly switch to backups.
+• Failover Mechanisms: Enable seamless switching to backups

-• Load Balancing: Distribute traffic across multiple instances.
+• Load Balancing: Distribute traffic across instances

 Failure Examples